anhtumai/yle-dual-sub/landing-page/docs/guidance.md

 🎉 That's it!
 Your extension is now ready to provide high-quality translations.

 📚 Need more help?
 View the [official DeepL guide](https://support.deepl.com/hc/en-us/articles/360020695820-API-key-for-DeepL-API)

+### 💡 Pro Tip: Maximizing Your Free Usage

+Since DeepL Pro uses a pay-as-you-go model, it's recommended to use multiple DeepL API Free keys first.
+You can add up to 5 keys to this extension for extended usage before considering the Pro tier!

+For example, in 2025, 500,000 characters/month limit in DeepL Free will cost you 15 euro in DeepL Pro subscription.

+Read more about DeepL pricing in the [official DeepL developer page](https://www.deepl.com/pro#developer).